CT5004 - LAN & WAN (CCNA 3 & 4) (2019/20)

 LO5.
 Understand common WAN implementation issues, and understand Network documentation, security and trouble shooting;

 LO6.
-Work effectively in a small team to demonstrate a performance measurement in WANs and establish a network performance baseline;
+Work effectively in a small team in responsible manner and with professional commitment to demonstrate a performance measurement in WANs and establish a network performance baseline; keep record/log of findings, group discussions and reflections for quality improvements

-The module is assessed by a number of formative and summative assessments as detailed below:
+The module is assessed by formative and summative assessments as below:

-This exam will be given at week 2 and need to be submitted at week 4.
-The exam test student understanding of Routing and Switching concepts, design, secure communication, troubleshooting and configuration and to provide an early feedback mechanism for maximising student’s engagement within the module.
+Diagnostic Test (LO1): This test is conducted by week 4 as a formative diagnostic test to see students’ understanding of Routing and Switching concepts, design, secure communication, troubleshooting and configuration and to provide an early feedback mechanism for maximising student’s engagement within the module.

-The purpose of this practical exam is to assess students on various LAN protocols and concepts and predominantly to provide an early feedback mechanism for maximising student’s engagement with the module.
+The purpose of this practical exam is to assess students on various LAN protocols and concepts.
 Students are expected to configure an OSPF network topology.
-The mark with detailed feedback will be returned to all students upon completion of the exam.

 The purpose of this exam is to assess students on various WAN technologies, design, protocols and concepts.